ucsb-cs156-f24/jpa03-Nopesy/docs/github-pages.md

    <img width="910" alt="image" src="https://user-images.githubusercontent.com/1119017/235750584-2e66dc07-12b3-4593-a289-7e2f2b2060c2.png">

+# Keeping the site up to date

 As you add pull requests, the javadoc and storybook will be generated for those as well by GitHub Actions scripts.

+Note that:
+* The javadoc is only generated when there is a change to the backend code (either files under `src/` or the `pom.xml` file)
+* The storybook is only generated when there is a change to the frontend code (files under `frontend/`)

+# Regenerating the site

 If at any point, you want to rebuild the entire documentation site, you can run the GitHub Action `02-gh-pages-rebuild` again.